BitsofJeremy/ghost_blog_sync/README.md

 # ghost_blog_sync

-This is a little script that will grab Ghost blog posts and the post them to Twitter via APIs
+This is a little app that will grab blog posts from my Ghost blog and then post them to social media via APIs

-Note: Twitter functionality has been disabled.
+### Social Media Supported

+ [x] Warpcast
+ [x] Twitter
+ [x] Mastodon
+ [] BlueSky (?? not sure if this is possible ??)
+ [] Threads (?? not sure if this is possible ??)
+ [] LinkedIn (??
+Do I bother ??)

 ## The Setup

-You will need some key from your Ghost blog, Twitter, and the Mastodon instance you live in.
+You will need API keys from your Ghost blog,and social media accounts

-_note: I am choosing to keep the cross-posting to a minimum_

 ### API Key authentication setup: